 This solution applies to aspects of the following key issues:

-- 1.1 MC system authorization to support interconnection calls.
+- 1.1: MC system authorization to support interconnection calls;

-- 1.3 Authorization for interconnection private calls.
+- 1.3: Authorization for interconnection private calls; and

 - 1.4: Affiliation and authorization for interconnection MC service group calls.

 A set of configuration information will be added to user configuration data (on-network) to provide a set of permissions for the different services available to an MC user for interconnection calls.
 The list will contain information on a per-partner MC system basis, to allow the service that is available for interconnection calls with one partner MC system to be different to that available for a different partner MC system.